abbyPitcairn/COS522A3/README.md

 ### How to Run:

-Install requirements, then run the command:
+Make sure you are in the directory 'COS522A3'.
+Install requirements, then run the main script.

+You can use the following commands:

 ```
+cd COS522A3
+python requirements.txt
 python A3.py
 ```